authts/sample-keycloak-react-oidc-context/README.md

 - Keycloak admin console
     - **Link**: http://localhost:8080/admin/master/console/
     - **Credentials**: `admin` / `admin`
+    - **Notes**: Open this in an incognito window
 - OpenID Endpoint Configuration
     - **Link**: http://localhost:8080/realms/master/.well-known/openid-configuration

 ## Seeded data

 The `db/init` folder contains SQL files which are mounted into the Postgres container and run on startup.
-They include:
+Here's some of the stuff that they do:

-- Minimal customization of the `master` realm
+- Do minimal customization of the `master` realm
+    - Allow user registration on login screen
+    - Set access token lifespan to 5 mins
-- A public client for the React app named `react`
+- Create a public client for the React app, named `react`
-- An example user with email `betty@example.com`
+- Create an example user with email `betty@example.com`

-## High-level authentication flow

-1. TODO

 ## Disclaimers